A and h stars according to a computer program. Celestia is a program for simulating a virtual universe. Free programs download for free

 Stellarium for Android.

 As already mentioned, there is a mobile version of the Stellarium planetarium for Android.
-Some of the functions are cut down, there are no plug-ins, there is no Russian language, however, the program is more than suitable for studying the constellations and navigating the sky.
-There is a "night mode", as well as map rotation depending on the position of the device in space (however, its accuracy depends on the accuracy of the position sensors).
+Some functions are limited, there are no plugins, there is no Russian language, but the program is more than suitable for studying constellations and navigating the sky.
+There is a “night mode”, as well as map rotation depending on the device’s position in space (however, its accuracy depends on the accuracy of the position sensors).

 The program has become paid, but the price for it is purely symbolic.